4.5 Visits to Prisons by Children

 A risk assessment must be conducted for any prisoner wishing to take part in special children's visits, or other events which includes children and their carers.

 3. Contact Requests

-If a prisoner wishes to apply to have child contact, the enquiring Prison Officer must provide an application form for the prisoner to complete.
+If a prisoner wishes to apply to have child contact, the prison must provide an application form for the prisoner to complete.
 A separate request must be made for contact with each individual child.

 It is possible that a request for contact could be made by a parent or from the child directly.
-If such a request is received the prisoner will be informed and asked if (s)he wishes to submit a request for contact.
+If such a request is received the prisoner must be informed and asked if they wish to submit a request for contact.